Roblox/creator-docs/content/en-us/input/gamepad.md

 local function updateHapticFeedback()
 	-- Check if you currently have a character. local character = player.Character
-	if character then

 	-- Do you have a Humanoid?
-		local humanoid = character:FindFirstChildOfClass("Humanoid")
+	local humanoid = character and character:FindFirstChildWhichIsA("Humanoid")
-		if humanoid then

 	-- Are you in a vehicle seat?
-			local seatPart = humanoid.SeatPart
+	local seatPart = humanoid and humanoid.SeatPart

 	if seatPart and seatPart:IsA("VehicleSeat") then
 		-- Measure the current speed of the vehicle by taking the magnitude of the seat's velocity. local speed = seatPart.Velocity.Magnitude

 		-- Measure the current throttle from the user. local throttle = math.abs(seatPart.ThrottleFloat)

 		-- Compute how much the controller should be vibrating. local vibrationScale = math.min(1, (speed * throttle) / seatPart.MaxSpeed)

 		-- Apply the vibration.
 		HapticService:SetMotor(Enum.UserInputType.Gamepad1, Enum.VibrationMotor.Small, vibrationScale)

 		-- Return so the motor doesn't get reset. return
-			end
-		end
 	end

 	-- If nothing is happening, turn off the motor.